 Reception offices for assistance

-Holiday parks also have a reception area with a staff, they can help you with booking tours and with recommendations for things to do which can be helpful.
+Holiday parks also have a reception area with staff; they can help you book tours and recommend things to do, which can be helpful.

 Top 10 Holiday Parks

-The Top 10 Holiday Parks are the largest and most well known chain of holiday parks in New Zealand.
-We stayed at quite a few of them and they were pretty good.
+The Top 10 Holiday Parks are the largest and most well-known chain of holiday parks in New Zealand.
+We stayed at quite a few of them, which were pretty good.